-In several previous articles we mentioned organizational culture, and in this one we’ll talk more about that topic.
+In several previous articles we mentioned organizational culture and in this one we’ll talk more about that topic.

 Or, you can just say that “Culture is how organizations ‘do things’” (Robbie Katanga).
-This is why internal blog can be great tool to help you build and maintain organizational culture.
+This is why an internal blog can be a great tool to help you build and maintain organizational culture.
 Demonstrate how your company “do things”, what are the rules for eg. making contact with clients, answering on journalist’s questions, social media guidelines etc.

 Improving your organizational culture doesn’t necessary need to be a hard work.
-Start simply by explaining your company’s vision, mission and values.
-You can do it in one blog post or split in three, number of posts does not matter as long as posts are readable: clean and clear.
-Continue with everything you find important for your organizational culture, like we explained in post about Company Wiki.
+Start simply by explaining your company’s vision, mission, and values.
+You can do it in one blog post or split in three, the number of posts does not matter as long as posts are readable: clean and clear.
+Continue with everything you find important for your organizational culture, like we explained in the post about Company Wiki.

 Do not forget your people: they are the core of your company’s culture.
 No matter how great does your organizational culture look like “on paper” if you do not choose your employees wisely even the best-written blogs cannot do much for your company.